-Multi-criteria decision analysis (MCDA) is a set of methods used to support and facilitate complicated decision-making dilemmas and challenges within organisations (Razavi et al., 2018).
-These approaches are generally classified into two major streams known as multi-criteria decision making (MCDM) methods and multi-objective decision making (MODM) methods (Mokhtarzadeh et al., 2018).
-As in this article, the main objective is to assess and prioritise cyber risks (as criteria) from the perspective of e-tailing SMEs, the MCDM era is relevant and multi-objective models and methods are not required.
-Moreover, MCDM methods are often applied to support managers and researchers through three main objectives including (i) measuring the importance or weights of criterias, factors, indicators, risks, etc. (ii) measuring the score of alternatives or options and ranking or sorting them considering multiple criterias, (iii) analysing the relationship amongst the factors, criterias, risks, etc. to provide the causal relationship and a basic conceptual model (Jafari-Sadeghi et al., 2022).
+MCDA is a set of methods used to support and facilitate complicated decision-making dilemmas and challenges within organisations (Razavi et al., 2018).
+These approaches are generally classified into two major streams known as multi-attribute decision making (MADM) methods and multi-objective decision making (MODM) methods (Mokhtarzadeh et al., 2018).
+As in this article, the main objective is to assess and prioritise cyber risks (as criteria) from the perspective of e-tailing SMEs, the MADM era is relevant and multi-objective models and methods are not required.
+Moreover, MADM methods are often applied to support managers and researchers through three main objectives including (i) measuring the importance or weights of criteria, factors, indicators, risks, etc. (ii) measuring the score of alternatives or options and ranking or sorting them considering multiple criteria, (iii) analysing the relationship amongst the factors, criteria, risks, etc. to provide the causal relationship and a basic conceptual model (Jafari-Sadeghi et al., 2022).

 As in this research, the authors are measuring the importance or the weights of the cyber risks from the perspective of e-tailing SMEs, the methods relevant to the first objective are required.
 These methods are basically classified into two major categories including the data-oriented methods and the expert-based approaches; nonetheless, hybrid methods also could be used in mixed circumstances (Amoozad Mahdiraji et al., 2020).
-In case quantitative and measurable factors are considered and the relevant data exist, data-oriented methods including Shannon entropy are recommendable.
-However, if the criterias are qualitative, difficult to measure, and the required data are not available, then expert-based methods are applicable (Mahdiraji et al., 2021).
+If the criteria are qualitative, difficult to measure, and the required data are not available, then expert-based methods are applicable (Mahdiraji et al., 2021).
 Expert-based methods focus on a limited number of qualified experts instead of a high number of respondents (i.e between 3 to 15).
-These experts share their experience and intuition via specific questionnaires and linguistic variables.
-These linguistical opinions are then transferred to numerical values and mathematical methods are used to determine the importance of criterias considering experts opinions (Razavi Hajiagha et al., 2018).
-As real-world data regarding all identified cyber risks are not available, measuring them is difficult and some of them are qualitative; hence, the authors have employed these methods to answer the research questions regarding the importance of cyber risks from the perspective of e-tailing SMEs.
-There are many methods in this regard including Step-Wise Weight Assessment Ratio Analysis (SWARA), Best–Worst Method (BWM), Pairwise comparison or analytical hierarchical process (AHP), analytical network process (ANP), etc (Mahdiraji et al., 2019).
-Considering the advantages of BWM compared to the other methods discussed in current literature (Rezaei et al., 2015), the authors have used this method and to overcome the obstacles and limitations of BWM, the authors have used an integrated version of SWARA-BWM in this manuscript.
+These experts share their experience and intuition via specific questionnaires and linguistic variables(Razavi Hajiagha et al., 2018).
+As real-world data regarding all identified cyber risks are not available, measuring them is difficult and some of them are qualitative; hence, the authors have employed these methods.
+There are many methods in this regard (Mahdiraji et al., 2019).
+Considering the advantages of BWM compared to the other methods discussed in literature Rezaei et al., (2015), this method has been employed to overcome the obstacles and limitations of BWM, the authors have designed an integrated version of SWARA-BWM in this manuscript.

-BWM is a method to extract the weights or importance of criteria, risks, threats, etc. that were presented by Rezaei (2015).
+BWM is a method to extract the weights or importance of criteria, risks, threats, etc. that was presented by Rezaei (2015).
 Known as the most cited paper in the area of weighting method since 2010.
-Some different approaches to BWM have been already introduced in deterministic and uncertain situations.
-In case we classify decision-making methods based upon their uncertainty to deterministic, classical uncertain and novel uncertain models (Mahdiraji et al., 2019), different approaches of the BWM model are presented in Figure 1.
+Some different approaches to BWM have been already introduced in deterministic and uncertain situations(Mahdiraji et al., 2019; 2020).